fangq/iso2mesh/README.txt

    pt: the interior point coordinates [x y z]
    p0: ray origin used to determine the interior point
-   v0: the vector used to determine the interior point t : ray-tracing intersection distance (with signs) from p0. the
+   v0: the vector used to determine the interior point t : ray-tracing intersection distances (with signs) from p0. the
-       intersection coordinates can be expressed as p0+ts(i)*v0
+       intersection coordinates can be expressed as p0+t(i)*v0
    idx: index to the face elements that intersect with the ray, order
        match that of t